QuinnB-tm/TM_ObsoletePartsBot/README.md

 # TM_ObsoletePartsBot
-Creates a spreadsheet of obsolete parts
+Creates a spreadsheet of obsolete parts.

-The source code is here (.ipynb) for both the obsolete parts bot and the SO_reader
+The source code is here (.ipynb) for both the obsolete parts bot and the SO_reader.

 The .exe is too big for github, but can be downloaded from: